 Imagine you are schlepping a bulbous suitcase down the stairs in New York’s Penn Station on Christmas Eve, squeezing through hundreds of stressed travelers to board the train for DC.
 Imagine you’re sweaty and cold at the same time, irritable and achy, overwhelmed and jostled, when suddenly:

-Look to the left to see the conductor who greeted us!
+Look below to see the conductor who greeted us!

 People of the world, how can you NOT smile upon seeing such a sweet smile, shiny smooth head, and iridescent red bow on top???